 Inpatient/Outpatient Rehabilitation: The rehabilitation team includes physiatrists, certified rehab RN’s, physical therapists, occupational therapists, speech language pathologists, registered dieticians, neuropsychologists, recreational therapists and social workers who collaborate to assist each patient in meeting their individualized rehabilitation goals.
 These areas offer a great experience for students interested in rehabilitation.

 Corporate Offices: For volunteers interested in learning the administrative side of health care, an assignment in one of Orlando Health’s corporate offices might be just the right fit.
-Offices such as Human Resources, Medical Records, Visiting Nurse Association, Occupational Health, Volunteer Services, and the Institute for Learning are each in need of volunteers.
+Offices such as Human Resources, Medical Records, Occupational Health, Volunteer Services, and the Institute for Learning are each in need of volunteers.
 These assignments are available during business hours.

 Art & Music Care Ambassador: For volunteers who possess talent for art or music, Orlando Health has opportunities for them to utilize their skills.
 If you play an instrument or even like to do arts and crafts, please inquire about this opportunity.

 Patient Ambassador with Patient Access: Volunteers who serve with this department will assist with the patients who are first registering for their stay at the hospital.
 After the patient is registered, the Patient Ambassador volunteer will guide the patient to his/her destination in the hospital.
 This is an excellent assignment for volunteers who want to move all throughout the hospital.

 Nonclinical Areas: There are many areas in the hospital that do not directly involve patient care but are vital to the hospital’s operation.
 These areas are also in need of help and give the volunteers unique experience.
 These areas include but are not limited to: Pharmacy, Food and Nutrition, Conference Services and Central Supply